Fenugreek health benefits

 1. Healthy heart

 Fenugreek contains an organic compound known as diosgenin.
-Diosgenin effects on cholesterol metabolism and lowers the plasma cholesterol level.
-Fenugreek thus helps in reducing the cholesterol, LDL and other harmful triglycerides from the blood and makes heart healthy (5).
+Diosgenin affects cholesterol metabolism and lowers the plasma cholesterol level.
+Thus, helps in reducing the cholesterol, LDL, and other harmful triglycerides from the blood and makes it heart-healthy (5).
 Fenugreek also prevents arteriosclerosis (thickening of arteries) and blood clotting.

-Fenugreek s are the excellent source for reducing bad cholesterol and also reduces glucose levels in the blood thus helps in prevention of diabetes (6).
+Fenugreek s are an excellent source for reducing bad cholesterol and also reduces glucose levels in the blood thus helps in the prevention of diabetes (6).

 3. Prevents Strokes

-Consuming fenugreek helps in lowering the cholesterol and prevent unwanted blood clotting.
+Consuming fenugreek helps in lowering cholesterol and prevent unwanted blood clotting.
 And hence prevents the strokes.

 4. Increase blood hemoglobin